Foreign relations of Pakistan: Major alliances

 In 1947 after gaining independence from the United Kingdom, Pakistan still had close ties with the country.
 The Prime Minister Liaquat Ali Khan also paid a historical and friendly state visit to the United States, and held meetings with President Harry Truman and the American military officials for the purpose of the military aid in 1951.
 Ideologically, Prime Minister Ali Khan was opposed to communism; and his government was struggling with issues concerning the matters of uplifting the national economy and protecting interests of national security.
 In 1954–56, the United States and Pakistan signed the Mutual Defense Assistance Agreement which saw the dispatching of the Military Assistance Advisory Group to provide military training to the Pakistan Armed Forces in 1955–56.

 In 1955, Pakistan joined the CENTO and the SEATO alliances.
 Also, in 1956, when Pakistan declared itself a republic, it continued as a member of the Commonwealth of Nations.
 In 1971, Pakistan withdrew itself from the two alliances in a vision of exercising an independent foreign policy.
 In 1964, Pakistan signed the Regional Cooperation for Development (RCD) Pact with Turkey and Iran, when all three countries were closely allied with the U.S., and as neighbours of the Soviet Union, wary of perceived Soviet expansionism.
 To this day, Pakistan has a close relationship with Turkey.
 RCD became defunct after the Iranian Revolution, and a Pakistani-Turkish initiative led to the founding of the Economic Cooperation Organization (ECO) in 1985.
 In 1974, Pakistan became a critical entity in the militarization of the OIC and has historically maintained friendly relations with all the Arab and Muslim countries under the banner of OIC.
 Pakistan rejoined the Commonwealth in 1989.
 In 2004, Pakistan became a Major non-NATO ally of the United States.

 Pakistan was a member of the Commonwealth from 1947 to 1956 under the name 'Dominion of Pakistan'.
 From 1956 to 1972, the Islamic Republic of Pakistan was a republic in the Commonwealth of Nations, when it withdrew in protest at the Commonwealth's support of East Pakistan's secession and Bangladesh's independence.
 In 1989, Pakistan rejoined, despite Pakistan's suspension from the Commonwealth of Nations between 1999 and 2008.

-At the Astana Summit on 9 June 2017, Pakistan became full members of the Shanghai Cooperation Organisation (SCO).
+At the Astana Summit on 9 June 2017, Pakistan became a full member of the Shanghai Cooperation Organisation (SCO).
+Pakistan, Iran and China have also established a 'Trilateral Consultation' to discuss counter-terrorism and security.